Performance of Compressive Parameter Estimation via K-Median Clustering: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we have introduced and analyzed the relationship between the \EMD~applied to \PD~coefficient vectors and the \PEE~obtained from sparse approximation methods applied to the \PD~representation.
 We also leveraged the relationship between \EMD-based sparse approximation and $K$-median clustering algorithms in the design of new \CPE~algorithms.
 Based on the relationship between the \EMD~and the \PEE, we have analytically shown that the \EMD~between \PD~coefficient vectors provides an upper bound of the \PEE~obtained from methods that use \PDs~and \EMD.
-Furthermore, we leveraged the known connection between \EMD-sparse approximation and $K$-median clustering, to formulate new algorithms that employ sparse approximation in terms of the \EMD; we then derived three theoretical results that provide performance guarantees for \EMD-based parameter estimation algorithms under certain requirements for the signals observed, in contrast to existing work that does not provide similar guarantees.
+Furthermore, we leveraged the connection between \EMD-sparse approximation and $K$-median clustering, to formulate new algorithms that employ sparse approximation in terms of the \EMD; we then derived three theoretical results that provide performance guarantees for \EMD-based parameter estimation under certain requirements for the signals observed, in contrast to existing work that does not provide such guarantees.
 Our experimental results show the validation of our analysis in several practical settings, and provides methods to control the effect of coherence, compression, and noise in the performance of \CPE.

 In our new \CPE~algorithms, we use $K$-median clustering rather than the more predominant $K$-means clustering to obtain the sparse approximation or the local maxima of the proxy.
 The main difference between $K$-median clustering and $K$-means clustering is that their criteria in (\ref{equation:generalobject}) are different: the former uses the Manhattan distance and the latter uses the squared Euclidean distance.
-This difference prevents $K$-means clustering in general from being able to return the \EMD-optimal sparse approximation.
+This difference makes $K$-median clustering more robust to noise and outliers and prevents $K$-means clustering from being able to return the \EMD-optimal sparse approximation in general.